thinhngoo/AI_chat_bot/README.md

 - **AI Bot Management**: Create, update, delete, and customize AI bots with tailored prompts and knowledge datasets.
 - **Knowledge Datasets**: Upload and manage datasets from files or URLs, with options to disable or delete sources.
 - **Prompt Library**: Create, search, and manage public/private prompts, with categorization and quick-access via slash commands.
-- **Monetization**: Upgrade to Pro accounts with unlimited tokens, in-app purchases, and ad integration for revenue.
-AI Email Drafting: Dedicated tab for composing emails with AI-driven actions (e.g., Thanks, Sorry, Follow Up).
+- **AI Email Drafting**: Dedicated tab for composing emails with AI-driven actions (e.g., Thanks, Sorry, Follow Up).
 - **Responsive Design**: User-friendly interface with support for dark mode and seamless navigation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>